Afro–Puerto Ricans: First Africans in Puerto Rico

 By 1570, the colonists found that the gold mines were depleted.
 After gold mining ended on the island, the Spanish Crown bypassed Puerto Rico by moving the western shipping routes to the north.
 The island became primarily a garrison for those ships that would pass on their way to or from richer colonies.
 The cultivation of crops such as tobacco, cotton, cocoa, and ginger became the cornerstone of the economy.
 With the scale of Puerto Rico's economy reduced, colonial families tended to farm these crops themselves, and the demand for slaves was reduced.

 With rising demand for sugar on the international market, major planters increased their cultivation and processing of sugar cane, which was labor-intensive.
 Sugar plantations supplanted mining as Puerto Rico's main industry and kept demand high for African slavery.
 Spain promoted sugar cane development by granting loans and tax exemptions to the owners of the plantations.
 They were also given permits to participate in the African slave trade.

-To attract more workers, in 1664 Spain offered freedom and land to African-descended people from non-Spanish colonies, such as Jamaica and Saint-Domingue (later Haiti).
-Most of the free people of color who were able to immigrate were of mixed-race, with African and European ancestry (typically either British or French paternal ancestry, depending on the colony.)
-The immigrants provided a population base to support the Puerto Rican garrison and its forts.
-Freedmen who settled the western and southern parts of the island soon adopted the ways and customs of the Spaniards.
-Some joined the local militia, which fought against the British in the many British attempts to invade the island.
-The escaped slaves and the freedmen who emigrated from the West Indies used their former master's surnames, which were typically either English or French.
-In the 21st century, some ethnic African Puerto Ricans still carry non-Spanish surnames, proof of their descent from these immigrants.

-After 1784, Spain suspended the use of hot branding the slave's forehead for identification.
-In addition, it provided ways by which slaves could obtain freedom:
+Provided ways by which slaves could obtain freedom: